Nahuel92/pit4u/README.md

 ## Why?

-I created this plugin because the [reference plugin](https://github.com/mjedynak/pit-idea-plugin) seems to be abandoned, and latest version is using deprecated APIs that is causing IntelliJ to freeze and report errors when using it.
+I created this plugin because the [reference plugin](https://github.com/mjedynak/pit-idea-plugin) by Michal Jedynak ( thank you for that amazing plugin) seems to be abandoned, and latest version is using deprecated APIs that is causing IntelliJ to freeze and report errors when using it.

 ## Roadmap